kalamuna/kalapress/KalaPress/README.md

 ## Installation & Use

 ### Installation
+KalaPress requires PHP & Composer to be installed, or you need to have a local environment that provides it for you like MAMP, Local by Flywheel, Lando, etc.

-1. Download the ZIP file from the GitHub repo.
+1. Either download the ZIP file from the repo or clone it into your local wp-content/themes directory.
-2. Log in to your WordPress dashboard.
-3. Go to Appearance » Themes and click on the ‘Add New’ button at the top.
-4. Click on the ‘Upload Theme’ button.
-5. Click on ‘Choose from’ and select the .zip file that you downloaded earlier.
-6. Click on the ‘Install Now’ button.
-7. Once your theme is installed, you will see a ‘Theme installed successfully’ message.
-You’ll also see links to preview or activate your theme.
-8. To start using this theme on your WordPress website, just click on ‘Activate’.
+2. In the KalaPress folder, run `composer install`.
+3. Choose & activate the theme in the WordPress Dashboard.
+4. Once the theme is installed, the following sections describe how to monitor and compile the theme for use.

 ### Style Compilation